 After working in the retail industry for six years, it is hard to shop sales or promotions without starting to analyze what might be happening in that business.
 While sales used to occur on a predictable cadence in order to clear seasonal merchandise, in a post-recession world we’ve been trained to think everything is on sale at all times, and that if we buy at a regular price we got a bad deal.
-This change in consumer expectations coupled with the ease of comparing prices online necessitates that retailers think strategically about how they do or do not discount their products.
+This change in consumer expectations coupled with the ease of comparing prices online necessitates that retailers about how they strategically discount inventory.

 Two Types of Discounting: Promotions vs. Markdowns